nextcloud/all-in-one/reverse-proxy.md

     You also need to adjust `<provider>` and `<key>` to match your case.

-1. Now continue with [point 2](#2-use-this-startup-command) but additionally, add `--env SKIP_DOMAIN_VALIDATION=true` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`) which will disable the dommain validation (because it is known that the domain validation will not when using the DNS-challenge since no port is publicly opened.
+1. Now continue with [point 2](#2-use-this-startup-command) but additionally, add `--env SKIP_DOMAIN_VALIDATION=true` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`) which will disable the domain validation (because it is known that the domain validation will not work when using the DNS-challenge since no port is publicly opened).

 **Advice:** In order to make it work in your home network, you may add the internal ipv4-address of your reverse proxy as A DNS-record to your domain and disable the dns-rebind-protection in your router.
 Another way it to set up a local dns-server like a pi-hole and set up a custom dns-record for that domain that points to the internal ip-adddress of your reverse proxy (see https://github.com/nextcloud/all-in-one#how-can-i-access-nextcloud-locally).
 If both is not possible, you may add the domain to the hosts file which is needed then for any devices that shall use the server.